plone/buildout.coredev/docs/agreement.rst

 ==========================

 There are many people and companies who rely on Plone on a day-to-day basis so we have to introduce some level of code quality control.
-Plone's source code is hosted in a git repository at  https://github.com/plone, but only members of the developer team have commit-rights.
+Plone's source code is hosted in git repositories at  https://github.com/plone, but only members of the developer team have commit-rights.

 Just sending in a contributors agreement does not guarantee you access to the repository,